22arw/little_pig_gazebo/README.md

 You should see a gazebo window open with an empty world and Basic Pig just sitting there.
 If it fails, Call Coach.

 ### Using Laser/Camera with RVIZ/Gazebo
+#With the latest updates, these static publishers should run AUTOMATICALLY and will not require you to enter any of these commands besides the launch file.

-Before launching Gazebo, you will need to open another terminal tab and run the following command:
+~~Before launching Gazebo, you will need to open another terminal tab and run the following command:

 - ```rosrun tf static_transform_publisher 0 0 0 0 0 1 map basic_laser_pig/laser_link 100```

 Similarly, you will need a statis transform publisher for the camera:

-- ```rosrun tf static_transform_publisher 0 0 0 0 0 1 map basic_laser_pig/laser_link 100```
+- ```rosrun tf static_transform_publisher 0 0 0 0 0 1 map basic_laser_pig/laser_link 100```~~

 Run this command to launch little pig laser in the gas station simulation